-Additionally, since personal injury protection (PIP) insurance carried by a parent may cover some of the costs resulting from the school bus accident injury to their child, the claims process can become complicated and may require the assistance of an Orlando bus accident lawyer.
+Additionally, since personal injury protection (PIP) insurance carried by a parent may cover some of the costs resulting from the school bus accident injury to their child, the claims process can become complicated and may require the assistance of a bus accident lawyer.

-The lack of safety precautions for passengers aboard buses significantly increases the chance of injury or death, should an accident occur.
+The lack of safety precautions for passengers aboard buses significantly increases the chance of injury or death should an accident occur.
 Injuries that may result from a bus accident include:

 During negotiations or litigation against an insurance company, the state of Florida, other government entities, or negligent party, a bus accident victim may be able to recover compensation for the following:

-Past and Future Medical Expenses: This may include fees for emergency room visits, hospital care, surgery, assistive devices and appointments with necessary medical professionals.
+- Past and Future Medical Expenses: This may include fees for emergency room visits, hospital care, surgery, assistive devices, and appointments with necessary medical professionals.

-Lost Wages: Injured bus accident victims may be able to recover compensation for wages they would have earned had the accident not occurred.
+- Lost Wages: Injured bus accident victims may be able to recover compensation for wages they would have earned had the accident not occurred.
 If the injured victim was unemployed at the time of the accident, they may be awarded lost wages if they can demonstrate earning potential during this time period.

-Pain and Suffering: This includes compensation for the physical pain suffered as a result of injuries sustained in the crash.
+- Pain and Suffering: This includes compensation for the physical pain suffered as a result of injuries sustained in the crash.
 Factors including the nature of the injury, the extent of the pain, and the length of time the victim is expected to suffer are considered when awarding these damages.

+- Mental Anguish: Victims may also be awarded for emotional suffering incurred as a result of the accident.
+This can compensate for fright, embarrassment, nervousness, worry, grief, and other forms of emotional distress endured.
 It is important to note that parents may not be able to recover damages for mental anguish as a result of an injury their child sustains in a school bus accident; there are only certain instances in which recovery is possible.

-Loss of Consortium: The uninjured spouse of a bus accident victim accident may be able to recover damages for loss of marital benefits, sexual relations, affection and comfort.
+- Loss of Consortium: The uninjured spouse of a bus accident victim accident may be able to recover damages for loss of marital benefits, sexual relations, affection, and comfort.